-The information on our website, www.natcopharma.co.in, or any website directly or indirectly linked to our website or on the respective websites of the BRLMs or their respective affiliates or any website directly or indirectly linked to such websites does not constitute or form a part of this Placement Document.
+The information on our website, www.natcopharma.co.in, or any website directly or indirectly linked to our website or on the respective websites of the BRLMs or their respective affiliates or any website directly or indirectly linked to such websites does not constitute or form a part of this Preliminary Placement Document.
 Prospective investors should not rely on the information contained in, or available through, any such websites.

-This Placement Document contains a summary of some terms of certain documents which are qualified in their entirety by the terms and conditions of those documents.
+This Preliminary Placement Document contains a summary of some terms of certain documents which are qualified in their entirety by the terms and conditions of those documents.

-For information in certain other jurisdictions, see "Selling Restriction" and "Transfer Restrictions" on page 145 and page 152, respectively.
+For information in certain other jurisdictions, see "Selling and Transfer Restrictions" on page [•].